textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 ### American or British English?

 There are many differences between British and American English with regard to spelling.
-Textpattern handles this decisively by using the "Oxford English Dictionary":https://www.oed.com (OED), as described in the "Languages":#lang section of these guidelines.
+Textpattern handles this decisively by using the [_Oxford English Dictionary_](https://www.oed.com), as described in the "Languages":#lang section of these guidelines.

 The following table compares conventional patterns of spelling between North American regions, Great Britain, and the OED.[^2] The words shown are simply representative of all possible words having those patterns.
 Use the OED conventions (*en-GB-oxendict*) when writing Textpattern content.